The Prevalence of Human Trafficking

 - Enforced confiscation of identity documents

-- Separating a minor from a guardian without consent (child trafficking)
+- Separation of a minor from a guardian without consent (child trafficking)

 We must understand that in many parts of the world, there is a hierarchy of human value.
 These different systems around the world (e.g. caste systems in Asia) have various ways of determining who is valuable and who is not in society.
 Selling someone becomes a viable financial opportunity for an individual who has grown up in a society that doesn’t value that particular type of person.
 It's also difficult for most of us to comprehend that in many trafficking situations there is a desperation of poverty that makes millions of people more vulnerable to these types of deception.

 The Greatest Injustice